 You can convert estimates into work orders, invoices, and sales orders in a matter of seconds.
 Better yet, this process requires just a click of a button instead of tedious copying and pasting.

 So while it’s important to know how to create an estimate in QuickBooks Online, Method is the tool to boost your:

 With Method, your sales reps create estimates without making mistakes in QuickBooks Online, and invoices are generated by pulling data directly from the approved estimate.

 QuickBooks Online and Method: A sync made in heaven

 Now that you’ve learned how to create an estimate in QuickBooks Online and how Method enhances your operations, let’s recap why these systems work best together:

 - Eliminate double data entry with continuous updates between QuickBooks Online and Method.

 - Close sales sooner by allowing customers to accept estimates with the click of a button.

 - Reduce accounting mistakes by creating leads in Method recording actual revenue in QuickBooks Online.

-If you’re ready to upgrade your estimates approval process, start your free 30-day trial with Method!
+If you’re ready to upgrade your estimates approval process, start your free trial with Method!